Rainforest Alliance aims to help ethical growers get climate-smart

 Consumers are demanding more information on where their products come from, and expect brands to show they are having a positive environmental and social impact, Rennie said.

-Globally, more than 2 million farmers now use the Alliance’s certification schemes, which ensure commodities are not linked to deforestation and can be tracked from grower to buyer.
+Globally, more than 2 million farmers now use the Alliance’s certification schemes, which help to ensure commodities are not linked to deforestation and can be tracked from grower to buyer.

 Producers must also adopt good agricultural practices and water management, and have systems to address issues like child and forced labour and workers’ rights.